FlogFr/aRkadeFR.github.io/content/lxc_container_for_Django_app.md

-Title: Infrastructure for 1avis.fr: LXC container for everything
+Title: Infrastructure for 1Avis.fr: LXC container for Django web application
 Date: 2014-06-24
 Category: sysadmin
-Tags: 1avis.fr, aRkadeFR, LXC, web server, sysadmin
+Tags: 1Avis.fr, aRkadeFR, LXC, web server, sysadmin
-Slug: 1avis-fr-lxc-container-for-everything
+Slug: 1Avis-fr-LXC-container-for-Django-app
 Author: aRkadeFR
 Summary: setup LXC container for dev/staging/prod with Django web framework

 # 1Avis.fr, the project and infrastructure

-First article of the series for 1avis.fr, focusing on the infrastructure.
+First article of the series for 1Avis.fr, focusing on the infrastructure.

-The goal of this serie of article aims to keep you up to date with the project 1Avis.fr.
+The goal of this series of article aims to keep you up to date with the project 1Avis.fr.
 This project is built on top of Django web framework.

 After couple of months reading articles about Django, and how to scale web